-In the Residences de Estudiantes in Madrid, poet and playwright Federico García Lorca, surrealist painter Salvador Dalí, and filmmaker Luis Buñuel lived together through the late 1920s and early 1930s, forming the new Spanish Surrealist avant-garde.
-They became known as "La Generacion del 27," alongside other notable Spanish poets of the decade, including Jorge Guillen, Pedro Salinas, and Vicente Aleixandre.
-Rebelling against the conservative romanticism present in Spain, and inspired by the cubist work of Picasso, this small group of painters, poets, and playwrights began experimenting and collaborating with surrealist techniques.
+In the Residences de Estudiantes in Madrid, poet and playwright Federico García Lorca, Surrealist painter Salvador Dalí, and filmmaker Luis Buñuel, lived together through the late 1920s and early 1930s, forming the new Spanish Surrealist avant-garde.
+They became known as “La Generacion del 27,” alongside other notable Spanish poets of the decade, including Jorge Guillen, Pedro Salinas, and Vicente Aleixandre.
+Rebelling against the conservative Romanticism present in Spain, and inspired by the Cubist work of Picasso, this small group of painters, poets, and playwrights began experimenting with and collaborating on Surrealist techniques.

-The best known images of the movement are the famous Dalí paintings Persistence of Memory (1931), Lugubrious Game (1929), Surrealist Objects, Gauges of Instantaneous Memory (1932) and the razor-sliced eye and cloud-sliced moon at the beginning of the 1929 Buñuel and Dalí film Un Chien Andalu, all produced in the late twenties and early thirties during the flourishing of their friendships with Lorca.
-The commissioned film L’Âge d’Or, another Buñuel and Dalí collaboration, followed in 1930.
-The film, like Un Chien Andalu, focused on editing disturbing and violent images to echo one another, and gave Buñuel a forum for his distaste for and fascination with sex and the female anatomy; at the same time he openly criticized Lorca’s homosexuality despite their close friendship.
+The best known images of the movement are the famous Dalí paintings Persistence of Memory (1931), Lugubrious Game (1929), Surrealist Objects, Gauges of Instantaneous Memory (1932) and the razor-sliced eye and cloud-sliced moon at the beginning of the 1929 Buñuel and Dalí film Un Chien Andalou, all produced in the late twenties and early thirties during the flourishing of their friendships with Lorca.
+The commissioned film, L’Âge d’Or, another Buñuel and Dalí collaboration, followed in 1930.
+The film, like Un Chien Andalou, focused on editing disturbing and violent images to echo one another, and gave Buñuel a forum for his distaste for and fascination with sex and the female anatomy.
+At the same time, he openly criticized Lorca’s homosexuality, despite their close friendship.

-Earlier, in 1927, Dalí and Lorca collaborated on a theatrical production Mariana Pineda, a historical drama; Dalí constructed the scenery, Lorca wrote the script, and its popularity helped the two artists gain recognition with the Spanish people.
-Lorca also produced three of his most loved volumes of verse during this time: Canciones (1927) Romancero Gitano ("The Gypsy Ballads") (1928) and El poema del Cante Jondo (1932).
+Earlier, in 1927, Dalí and Lorca collaborated on a theatrical production, Mariana Pineda, a historical drama; Dalí constructed the scenery, Lorca wrote the script, and its popularity helped the two artists gain recognition with the Spanish people.
+Lorca also produced three of his most beloved volumes of verse during this time: Canciones (1927) Romancero Gitano (“The Gypsy Ballads”) (1928) and El poema del Cante Jondo (1932).

 The influences of Surrealism can be seen in this selection from Lorca’s poem “City That Does Not Sleep,” written in 1929 after he visited New York: